Claude Puel: Leicester City

 On 25 October 2017, Puel was appointed as the new manager of struggling Premier League side Leicester City, replacing recently sacked Craig Shakespeare, on a contract running until June 2020.
 His first game in charge came on 29 October, when they beat Everton 2–0 in the Premier League.

 From 31 January 2018 until the end of the season, Leicester recorded only three wins from 14 league games, a dismal run that saw Puel accused of negative football.
 His decision to block Riyad Mahrez's transfer to Manchester City on deadline day resulted in the player going absent from training for ten days.
 Puel joined Leicester in 13th place and helped the club climb up the table to finish in ninth position.
 After the season concluded, it was speculated that Puel would be leaving the club, though he continued as manager.

 Puel's decision to leave Adrien Silva out of the first team squad and make him train with the under-23s was criticized by the player's father, who accused the manager of unfairly "picking on his son".
 A shock 2–1 FA Cup third round defeat to League Two club Newport County on 6 January 2019, in which Puel was jeered by Leicester fans for fielding an understrength side, was voted by BBC viewers as the biggest upset of the competition.
 After six league games without a win, Puel was sacked by Leicester on 24 February 2019, following a defeat at home to Crystal Palace the previous day.

 Saint-Étienne

 On 4 October 2019, Puel returned to Ligue 1 when he was appointed as Saint-Étienne's new manager, on a contract lasting until 2022.
 Two days later was his first match, the Derby du Rhône against his former team Lyon, and won 1–0 at home with a last-minute goal by substitute Robert Beric.

 Puel's team beat reigning champions Rennes in the semi-finals of the Coupe de France on 5 March 2020, to reach the final for the first time since 1982.
 They lost that match on 24 July, by a single goal to Paris Saint-Germain.

 On 5 December 2021, Puel was sacked after a 5–0 loss to Rennes, with his team in last place with two wins from 17.

+Return to Nice

+On 29 December 2025, Puel returned to Nice when he was appointed as manager, on a contract lasting until the end of the season.
+He left the club at the end of the season upon the expiry of his contract.